startsUp/PanPals/README.md

 ### Data Exploration
 In the context of our chosen track, we decided to focus on patients that tested COVID-19 Postive.
 Hence we chose the Sytheia COVID-19 Specialized dataset from https://synthea.mitre.org/.

 The dataset consisted of synthetic patient details, medication records, prior and current health conditions, health coverage, medical bills and various medical observations.
-Pretty much everything a standard EMR would have record of.
-Hence, we felt it was a good starting point for building a scalable and interoperability with many providers.
+Pretty much everything a standard EMR would have a record of.
+Hence, we felt it was a good starting point for building a scalable system and ensure interoperability with many providers.

 For building an unsupervised clustering algorithm that doesn't overfit and sets the ground for future work, we decided to focus on key data points: **patient details, exisiting conditions and medical observations/vitals**.